Pasquale-97/Emotion-Recognition-Android-App/README.md

 # Project Title
-An Android Application that functions as a mood tracker, but can also detect the emotional state of an individual based on their physiological signals.
+An Android Application that functions as a mood tracker, but can also provide a simulation of detecting the emotional state of an individual based on their physiological signals.

 ### Prerequisites
 The following software is required to run the application: